nycmeshnet/nycmesh.net/content/network-status.md

 ---
 2019-10-18

-9:00am We are still having problems with alignment of our Greenpoint Guernsey hub, causing problems in that area since Wednesday night winds.
+9:00am We have finally fixed the problems with alignment of our Greenpoint Guernsey hub, caused by Wednesday night winds.

 2019-10-18